regen-network/testnets/README.md

 The same validator keys can be used for different testnets, and even for main net (as long as you practice good key management).

+### Handy Script
 Here are instructions for generating keys for regen ledger.
+This is well-tested on Ubuntu 18.04, if you are using different arch and running into issues, please use manual key generation instructions below
 ```sh
 git clone https://github.com/regen-network/testnets
 cd testnets